- Travel and Places

 The town has restaurants, cafes and retail outlets for consumer shopping and browsing.
 There are also bars and music in the evening.

-The Puerto de la Cruz archaeological museum houses many significant historical artefacts.
-There are also some large scale tourist attractions.
-Loro Parque is a themed animal and plant reserve on the outskirts of the town with some large exotic animal and marine species.
+The Puerto de la Cruz archaeological museum houses many significant historical artifacts.
+Loro Parque, is a large themed animal and plant reserve on the outskirts of the town with some large exotic animal and marine species.
 The Botanical Gardens house local and subtropical species.
 There is also an English styled garden at Sitio Litre as well as the water gardens alongside Hotel Tauro which are a haven for plants and insects such as butterflies.

 Puerto de la Cruz Sardine Festival